 Your student loan payment affects how much money you have leftover from your paycheck each month.
 It also has a big impact on your credit.

 This is important because your credit report and credit score have a significant impact on your future financial stability.
 For example, your credit scores influence what kind of credit cards you’ll be approved for.
 They also determine what your interest rate will be on other loans and mortgages.

 By understanding your student loans and how to manage them successfully, you’ll set yourself up for a bright future and strong credit.
 Below we’ll explain the positives and negatives of how student loans affect your credit score.

 How Student Loans Affect Your Credit Score Positively

-Your payment history’s timeliness and consistency on all debts account for 35% of your credit score — the most important factor contributing to that magical number.
-So every time you make a payment on time, you’re contributing to a positive history that helps improve your credit score over time.
+Your payment history’s timeliness and consistency on all debts account for 35% of your credit score.
+It’s the most critical factor contributing to that magical number.
+So, every time you make a payment on time, you’re contributing to a positive history that helps improve your credit score over time.

 As long as you can make your student loan payment each month, you can rest easy knowing that you’re building a solid credit history and score.
-Plus, when future lenders look at your credit, they’ll note that strong payment history because it indicates you’re likely to pay back any new loans as well.
+Plus, when future lenders look at your credit, they’ll note that strong payment history.
+It indicates you’re likely to pay back any new loans as well.

 Another way student loans help your credit score is that it’s considered “good debt” in your score calculation.
 Good debt includes installment loans that are likely to add value to your finances and net worth.

-A mortgage, for example, has an asset (the house) tied to it that ideally grows in value over time, despite having a loan attached to it.
-So when you go to sell it, you’ll hopefully be able to pay off the remaining mortgage balance and maybe even have some equity leftover for yourself.
+A mortgage, for example, is backed by an asset (the house) that ideally grows in value over time.
+So, when you sell the house, hopefully you’ll be able to pay off the remaining mortgage balance and have some equity leftover.

 Similarly, student loans indicate to lenders that you are more employable and have the potential for income growth.
 After all, the average college graduate earns over $450 more each week than someone with just a high school diploma.